L0jk4/paint_nosolid/README.md

  ### Non-solids (target mode)

- The plugin utilises `TR_EnumerateEntities` to find entities in front of the client, then they are presented as a list of selectable targets in a menu.
+ The plugin utilises `TR_EnumerateEntities` to find entities in front of the client.
+Then they are presented as a list of selectable targets in a menu.

  After an entity is selected, it flickers via `SetTransmit`, allowing the client to see what they selected (not implemented for static props).